lifeinbox/python/README.md

-# This jet python course
+# This is jet python course